DZ-110: Voiceover

 SUBSCRIBE TO SHOT ZERO via Substack

-Thanks to Chris Walker for editing this episode.
+Thanks to Chris Walker for his excellent editing this episode.

 As always: SPOILERS ABOUND and all copyright material used under fair use for educational purposes.

-And how can we forget our awesome Patreons, especially Lily, Alexandre, Malay, Casimir, Jennifer, Thomas, Randy, Jesse, Sandra, Theis, and Khrob.
+How can we forget our awesome Patreons, especially Lily, Alexandre, Malay, Jennifer, Thomas, Randy, Jesse, Sandra, Theis, and Khrob.

 Please considering rating or subscribing to us on Apple Podcasts or sharing us on the Social Medias!
 We like finding new listeners.